Spinal Cord Injury Attorneys Mercer and Middlesex County NJ

 A spinal injury occurs when a direct or indirect impact, or trauma, misplaces the delicate spinal cord in some mild or severe way, shifting it out of alignment.
 Spinal cord injuries are often irreversible and require a long-term plan of treatment and care, including extensive surgeries.
 If you have undergone a spinal cord injury, seek immediate medical care, and then contact a member of our personal injury defense team.
 If your injury was the result of someone else’s negligence, you are entitled to recover damages for your medical expenses and necessary long-term care.
 Having a qualified personal injury lawyer is essential for your fullest recovery.

 Kamensky Cohen & Riechelson is a well-respected law firm with a track record of success in New Jersey.
 Our attorneys have successfully represented personal injury victims in Robbinsville, Howell Township, and everywhere else in Mercer County, NJ since 1972.
-Additionally, our legal team includes a New Jersey Certified Civil Trial Attorney and a New Jersey “Super Lawyer,” so you know that we’ve earned the respect of our peers within the legal community.
+Additionally, our legal team includes a New Jersey Certified Civil Trial Attorney so you know that we’ve earned the respect of our peers within the legal community.
 Call KCR now to discuss your spinal cord injury and explore your legal options for securing compensation.

 What is a spinal cord injury?